 The Tool Kit follows a popular education framework and was created to weave rights literacy into ESOL instruction.
 The two current units address issues that impact migrants, and especially undocumented migrants: Basic Human Rights, and Knowing Your Rights in a Car Stop.
 Designers hope to add additional units throughout the year on preparing for possible immigration detention and deportation, including issues related to child custody.

-DESPERATE JOURNEY – AMERICAN ODESSEYS
+DESPERATE JOURNEY – AMERICAN ODYSSEYS

 – A look at the issue of immigration in the United States, by IRIN, the humanitarian news and analysis service of the UN Office for the Coordination of Humanitarian Affairs.